 According to Mendez, another crucial component of effective compassionate sharing is that the individual is “sharing just to share, not with an outcome in mind.”
 For instance, if someone is telling you that they feel some type of way about something you did and immediately asks that you do something to right this wrong, it’s likely that they’re not coming from a place of emotional maturity.
 “The goal is to connect to the other person and to honor your own experience,” Mendez adds, not to blame you for how they’re feeling.

 5. Takes responsibility for their feelings

-Even in the healthiest of romantic relationships, disagreements can ensue—but that doesn’t mean you should blame the other person for standing by their beliefs.
+Even in the healthiest of romantic relationships, disagreements can ensue—but that doesn’t mean you should blame the other person for standing by their beliefs, or engage in passive aggressive behavior to hide your own.
 We’re all responsible for how we respond or react to certain situations, which is why Mendez says taking responsibility for your emotions is a good indicator of emotional maturity.